-Asda, the U.K. supermarket chain owned by Wal-Mart Stores Inc. (WMT), forecast a “tough Christmas” after reporting that revenue growth slowed in the third quarter.
+Asda, the U.K. supermarket chain owned by Wal-Mart Stores Inc. (WMT:US), forecast a “tough Christmas” after reporting that revenue growth slowed in the third quarter.

 Sales at stores open at least a year rose 0.3 percent, excluding fuel, in the 13 weeks ended Sept.
 29, compared with a 0.7 percent gain in the prior quarter, the Leeds, England-based grocer said today.